Singhjyoti24/Singhjyoti24/README.md

 ### Hi there 👋
 # This is Jyoti Singh
-A Passionate learner who likes to contribute to open source and inquisitive about web development and ethical hacking.
-I am a pre-final year student pursuing bachelor's in computer science and engineering and loves problem solving.
+A passionate learner with an insatiable appetite for knowledge!
+Pre-final year student pursuing a Bachelor's in Computer Science and Engineering, driven by a genuine love for problem-solving.

 <p align="center">
   Visitor count<br>